alsosprachben/recept/README.md

 mkfifo input.sock
 ```

 That will allow one terminal to read the mic, and another to display the app.
-On OS X, a different kind of app program is needed for each of these cases.
+On OS X, a different kind of terminal app program is needed for each of these cases.

 ## Apps

-Need to use bitmap fonts.
-So need to use xterm.
+Need to use bitmap fonts, so use xterm.
 That is, on OS X, install xquarts, and use the xterm it provides.

 ### `recept.c` (C port of `recept.py`)
 ```